 The first vintage was in the year 2000 while the cellar door and tasting area were under construction.
 The cellar door opened in September 2001.
 The roof tiles were imported from Spain, and the floor tiles in the cellar door are also Spanish.
 The tiles below the bar and on the seat in the courtyard are hand painted by John Cliff of Newcastle University.
 The gates from which the Estate bears its name are handmade by Paul Simpson in Queensland who is among the leading blacksmiths in the world.

 As you turn in from Oakey Creek Road and draw to a halt before our main building, an ambience of Tuscany and southern Spain diffuses through the senses.
-French roof tiles compliement the soft rendered facade of the cellar door.
+Spanish roof tiles complement the soft rendered facade of the cellar door.

 Step inside our large entranceway and through the hand-wrought iron gates from which the Estate takes it’s name.
-As you enter, Spanish tiles are underfoot, and you will have the opportunity to take in the hand-tiled facade of our cellar door wine tasting area.
+As you enter, Spanish tiles are underfoot, and you will have the opportunity to take in the hand-painted, tiled facade of our cellar door wine tasting area.

 A warm fireplace and antique bench provide a restful interlude inside.
 Before or after tasting our wines, please step out to our rear courtyard to take in the tranquil sounds of the fountains.
 If you are with a large group on a fine day there is a good chance you will be tasting our wines outside.

 Our Iron Gate Estate wines are predominantly sealed with screw-caps to retain both freshness and control variability that can sometimes occur when using a cork finish.
 The wine-making doesn’t stop at bottling and the decision on which closure to use can impact greatly on the quality of the wine.
 While there has been much said and written in the cork Vs screw-cap debate, the fact is that wines will mature under both closures (albeit differently) and both closures have their advantages and disadvantages.